sandijean90/SecurityAgent/README.md

 - Access to the following external services:
   - GitHub account that can create Personal Access Tokens.
   - Sonatype OSS Index account (free).
-  - LLM provider credentials (tested with `openai/gpt-4.1-mini` via Agent Stack Platform).
+  - LLM provider credentials (tested with `openai/gpt-4.1-mini` via Agent Stack Platform. other models may have variable performance).

 ## Required Secrets
 All secrets can be provided through the Agent Stack UI when prompted.